bitua79/information_retrieval_assignment/HW1/README.md

 ## Usage
 1. Clone this repository.
 2. **Download and extract the dataset**: The code automatically clones the dataset repository and extracts the required files.
-3. **Run the code**: Execute the Jupyter Notebook cells or scripts to process the news data.
+3. **Run the code**: Execute the Jupyter Notebook cells to process the news data.
 The output will show the normalized, tokenized, and stemmed versions of the articles.

 ## Notes
 - Each project processes a single news article for demonstration purposes.
 You can modify the code to process the entire dataset.